 Hanover has been inventive and proactive in finding ways to reduce its energy consumption and its GHG emissions.
-The town has installed sufficient solar capacity to generate 97 percent of its electrical load.
-At the same time, by upgrading heating systems, the town's fossil fuel consumption has been significantly reduced.
+The Town has installed sufficient solar capacity to generate 97 percent of its electrical load.
+As shown in Appendix D, the Town's fossil fuel consumption has been significantly reduced.
 The next step to decarbonization is to electrify all space and water heating.
-A 2022 estimate for the conversion of all town building systems to electrified alternatives is roughly \$1.25 million.
+A 2022 estimate for the conversion of all Town building systems to electrified alternatives is roughly \$1.25 million.
 In time, it is hoped that there will be no fossil fuel consuming end uses.

 The vehicle fleet will be improved to zero emission vehicles as the technology matures to power heavy equipment, emergency service trucks, and ambulances.
-With the installation of the solar array at Grasse Road and on rooftops at many town buildings, approximately 97 percent of the town's municipal electricity load is generated in town.
+With the installation of the solar array at Grasse Road and on rooftops at many Town buildings, approximately 97 percent of the Town's municipal electricity load is generated in Town.
 There are savings to be had with street lighting by converting to LED technology.
-Future town facility construction and expansion should be built to the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) standards and be net-zero or net-positive in terms of energy use.
+Future Town facility construction and expansion should be built to the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) standards and be net-zero or net-positive in terms of energy use.